 After about 20 minutes of waiting and a 5 minute cab ride, I was belly up to the bar looking over the menu.
 In remarkably predictable fashion I ordered up a beer sampler and a pulled pork sandwich.
 There is something about pulled pork paired with beer that I just love -- it is a great comfort food combination.
 Surprisingly the sampler included 8 beers.
 So, I pulled out my Palm Pilot beer database and got to work.
 As you might imagine, this usually generates a few weird looks, but most often the bartender is intrigued and asks how I like the beers.
 All of the offerings were solid brews, but it was the seventh sample that really caught my attention.

 I waited for the bartender to swing by again and asked him if the IPA was on tap all the time or if it was a special batch.
 He looked at me with a wry smile and immediately knew I was not from the area.
 "Pretty good beer huh," he said as he approached.
 I had only taken a couple of sips at that point, but I told him that the Masala Mama India Pale Ale was very impressive.
 "If you like it, you should try the cask version when you finish that sampler," he said.
 Asking me if I want a cask conditioned beer is like asking a kid "do you want whipped cream and chocolate fudge sauce on your ice cream."
-I ordered a pint of the cask Masala Mama, finished the last beer in the sampler and my dinner, and washed it all down w
+I ordered a pint of the cask Masala Mama, finished the last beer in the sampler and my dinner, and washed it all down with a large glass of water to cleanse my palate.

 I knew I was in for a treat when the bartender delivered the beer -- it was a beautiful amber copper color with a massive creamy head.
 I almost fell off of the bar stool when I tasted it.
 Don't get me wrong, the regular Masala Mama IPA was fantastic, but this beer was something special.
 Halfway through the glass I knew two things: 1.)
 I could not leave the bar without ordering another one, remember I was taking a cab back to the hotel, and 2.) this beer would be ranked pretty high in my database.